bengtmartensson/RemoteLocator/README.md

 This can be read into the present program, and used to browse the therein contained remotes (or rather, "device upgrades").
 These can, with some manual work be translated to Girr files.

 Basically, there are three use case for the program:

 1. Generaton of the index file, `remotelocator.xml`, and
 2. Using said index file (possibly as an URL rather than a local file) for extracting information of its content,
 3. Using the index file and information from 2. to downloading or browse a contained remote.

 ## Generation of the index file
 Typically, only an "administrator" invokes this use case.
+This is achieved by calling the main-routine of the RemoteDatabase class.
 From (a subset of) the four sources, a local file is generated.
-See the program options below.
-The `--config` option is mandatory, and must point to a local (possibly non-existing) writeable file.
+The `--out` option is (effectively) mandatory, and must point to a local (preferably non-existing) write-able file.
 Using the options `--girrdirr`, --lircdir`, `--irdbdir` are used to point to a locally clone of the respective GitHub/Sourceforge repositories
 (to the extent desired).
 Use the option `--jp1file` to point to an OpenOffice format XML export of the JP1 master list.